How To Get Rid of Yahoo Search Redirect Virus on a Mac

 1. Open Firefox

-2. Navigate to the top right of the browser to find three horizontal lines.
-Click on those.
+2. Navigate to the top right of the browser and click on the three horizontal lines

 A screenshot of the Mozilla Firefox web browser with the main settings menu open and the Help option highlighted